 Here are some examples of small changes that may be made and additional facilities provided:

 - Lights over the auditorium will remain on low throughout the performance.

 - Some of the effects in the show may be toned down, especially if they involve sudden loud noises or flashes of bright light.

 - Audience members will be free to move around during the show.

 - There will be audience participation, but individuals will not be picked on at random.

 - Additional staff and stewards will be on board to help.

-- Someone will hold up signs during the show to warn about loud noises
+- For our relaxed Pantomime someone will hold up signs during the show to warn about loud noises

 - A chill out room is provided if you wish to take a break from the performance

 We create tailored social story especially for our relaxed performances.
 You can download these from the event pages or view them here.
 They are designed to help you prepare for your visit.
 They talk you through arriving, picking up tickets and how the show will work.
 If you have any more questions after reading a social story please feel free to call Box Office.
 Keep an eye out here for social stories for our upcoming relaxed performances.